Katrin-Drys/WP8_programming/docs/source/01_working_on_linux.rst

 computer and the tilde (~) shows that you are currently located in your home directory.
 The Linux file structure follows the 'Filesystem Hierarchy Standard', which ensures a similar file structure on every version of Linux you can get.
-As you work with the system you will rapidly gain experience about the di↵erent directories and their purposes.
+As you work with the system you will rapidly gain experience about the different directories and their purposes.
 For now you should know that you are in your home directory which is located at ``/home/username`` and is abbreviated by ~.